victorqribeiro/dtf/README.md

 ## Conclusion

-This experiment offers a diffent aproach to a common problem when doing systemic review, and in this particular case, it worked better.
+This experiment offers a diffent approach to a common problem when doing systemic review, and in this particular case, it worked better.
 This method could be used alongside with other methods to indentify and exclude duplicate files.

 The *dtf.py* script could be used as base to a more robust script that compares any files that could be compared visually.